-In the online market research industry, proper panel management helps to increase the overall survey completion rate, panelist retention rate, and the quality of market research data.
+In the online market research industry, proper panel management, and a robust online research portal helps to increase the overall survey completion rate, panelist retention rate, and the quality of market research data.